1/39

 what is corporate social responsibility

-the theory that businesses have a responsibility not just to make profit for their shareholders but also to their stakeholders
+the theory that businesses have a responsibility not just to make profit for their shareholders but also to protect their stakeholders

 two types of corporate social responsibility

-environmental, social
+environmental, community

 Kantian opinion on corporate social responsibility